u-boot/u-boot/doc/driver-model/README.txt

    allocate the priv space here yourself.
 The same applies also to platdata_auto_alloc_size.
 Remember to free them in the remove() method.

-   h.
+   i.
 The device is marked 'activated'

-   i.
+   j.
 The uclass's post_probe() method is called, if one exists.
 This may cause the uclass to do some housekeeping to record the device as activated and 'known' by the uclass.